iRocker Cruiser Ultra 2.0: Overview

 Warranty and Customer Support

-iRocker warranties the Cruiser Ultra for three years against material and manufacturing defects.
+iRocker warranties the Cruiser Ultra for 3 years against seam leaks and 2 years against other manufacturing defects.
 They also warranty the included accessories for one year.
 If you have any issues with your Cruiser Ultra or included accessories, you can reach out to the iRocker Customer Support team via phone, email, social media, or through their website.
 If you are experiencing misalignment of your paddle handle, contact iRocker Customer Support for a no-questions-asked replacement.
-In addition to the excellent three-year warranty, iRocker also has a 90-day no-questions-asked return period.
+In addition to the excellent three-year warranty, iRocker also has a 45-day no-questions-asked return period.
 If for any reason you are unhappy with your Cruiser Ultra or any other iRocker iSUP, you can return it to iRocker for a full refund.

 Overall Impressions/Review Summary